percona/psmysql-docs/docs/jemalloc-profiling.md

 # Jemalloc memory allocation profiling

-Implemented in [Percona Server for MySQL 8.0.25-15](../release-notes/Percona-Server-8.0.25-15.md#id1), *Percona Server for MySQL* can take advantage of the memory-profiling ability of the jemalloc allocator.
+Percona Server for MySQL can take advantage of the memory-profiling ability of the jemalloc allocator.
 This ability provides a method to investigate memory-related issues.

 ## Requirements